Utah Administrative Code

 A licensee may not obtain or arrange for third party financing of premium without the knowledge and consent of the insured.

-An individual or agency licensee licensed in the State of Utah under a resident license, may not sell, solicit, or negotiate insurance in another jurisdiction unless licensed or permitted by law to do so in that jurisdiction.
+A resident licensee may not sell, solicit, or negotiate insurance or advise or consult about insurance in another jurisdiction unless licensed or permitted by law to do so in that jurisdiction.

 (1) Every insurer marketing insurance in the State of Utah shall establish written marketing procedures to assure that any comparison of insurance contracts, annuities or insurance companies by its producers will be fair and accurate.